extreme-datacloud/xdc-releases/source/releases/quasar/rucio.rst

 Through the XDC project new features are added like the **adoption of a token based approach to authentication & authorisation for data management with Rucio**.

- `PaaS Orchestrator <https://indigo-dc.gitbooks.io/indigo-paas-orchestrator/content/>`_ in a fast and easy way.

 Release Notes
 -------------